SDCA-tool/sdca-website-deploy/README.md

 The site should not require any maintenance, other than to patch the Linux packages from time to time.

+It is advisible to patch at least monthly, and whenever a major security issue (for the Linux kernel, Apache, PHP, PostgreSQL or R) is issued.

+Log in to a server instance is by SSH key as per the cloud-init user definitions.

 Patching an Ubuntu machine is done using:

 `sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y dist-upgrade && sudo apt-get -y autoremove`